How To Change your Steam Account Name

 Use a strong password on your Steam account.
 Using a passphrase rather than a single word is more effective as long as you can remember it.
 Only allow Steam to remember your login details if you’re the only one with access to your computer and obviously never share it.

 Ignore emails from Steam that ask for details.
-Phishing for Steam accounts is huge so ignoring them all is best.
-If you are notified of something via an email, delete the mail but go check it out separately in Steam.
+Phishing for Steam accounts is pretty common, so ignoring them all is best.
+If you are notified of something via email, delete the mail but go check it out personally on Steam.
+Do not go through any links in the email.
 If it is legit, you should be able to do whatever it is you need to do from within Steam.